oddlama/idmail/README.md

 ## ☁️ API Endpoints

-API endpoints are provided which allow you to generate random aliases , compatible with those provided by [addy.io (AnonAddy)](https://addy.io/) or [SimpleLogin](https://simplelogin.io/).
+API endpoints are provided which allow you to generate random aliases, compatible with those provided by [addy.io (AnonAddy)](https://addy.io/) or [SimpleLogin](https://simplelogin.io/).
 This means you can use it with a password manager to automatically create aliases for your logins.

-The aliases will be generated via the [`faker_rand` Username](https://docs.rs/faker_rand/latest/faker_rand/en_us/internet/struct.Username.html) generator, and may produce the following results:
+Aliases will be generated via the [`faker_rand` Username](https://docs.rs/faker_rand/latest/faker_rand/en_us/internet/struct.Username.html) generator, and may produce the following results:

 <details>